aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 unicameral National Assembly or Tshogdu (150 seats; 105 elected from village constituencies, 10 represent religious bodies, and 35 are designated by the monarch to represent government and other secular interests; members serve three-year terms)

-elections: local elections last held November 2002 (next to be held NA 2005)
+elections: first election to be held in 2008; note - local elections last held August 2005 (next to be held in 2008); elections results - NA

 Judicial branch: